HugoWan0504/CS205_Project_1_The_8_Puzzles/README.md

 ### How to play?

 # 1. Getting Started
-* Open terminal and compile the code using the following command: g++ -o eight_puzzle main.cpp
+* Open terminal and compile the code using the following command: make
 * Run the program with: ./eight_puzzle

 # 2. Interface - Choosing a Puzzle